 The module introduces you to a range of philosophical approaches and current research themes within human geography.
 It enables you to integrate questions of theory and empirical research, each stage of the module stressing the philosophy underpinning the research under discussion, and the cultural and political contexts of the research.

 Key thematic issues structure the module, including geographical understandings of culture and economy, and the geographies of nature.
 Each section of the module integrates historical and contemporary understanding, emphasising the distinctive contribution made by human geography in thinking spatially, while at the same time highlighting geography's relationship to the social sciences, natural sciences and humanities.

-Dissertation: Landscape and Culture
+Dissertation in Landscape and Culture

 This dissertation represents the culmination of the Landscape and Culture MA.
 You are required to submit a dissertation within 12 months of your initial registration.